AdysTech/InfluxDB.Client.Net/README.md

 ####Create new database
 `CreateDatabaseAsync("<db name>");`
 Creates a new database in InfluxDB.
-Does not raise exceptions if teh DB already exists.
+Does not raise exceptions if the DB already exists.

 ####Type safe data points
 #####`InfluxDatapoint<T>`
 It represents a single Point (collection of fields) in a series.
-In InfluxDB each point is uniquely identified by its series and timestamp.
+In InfluxDB each point is uniquely identified by its series and timestamps.
 Currently this class (as well as InfluxDB as of 0.9) supports `Boolean`, `String`, `Integer` and `Double` (additionally `decimal` is supported in client, which gets stored as a double in InfluxDB) types for field values.
 Multiple fields of same type are supported, as well as tags.